What Is Snap? How To Apply, Eligibility and How Much To Expect

 Use of SNAP for Debt Relief

-SNAP is a program designed to ensure people with low incomes, older people, and people with disabilities have enough money to eat.
-If you’re among those having trouble finding money to feed yourself or your family, you should not hesitate to apply for SNAP.
+SNAP is a program designed to ensure people with low incomes – including children, those who are retired or elderly and those with disabilities – have enough money to eat.
+If you are having trouble finding money to feed yourself or your family, you should apply for SNAP.

 Additional Resources Like SNAP